Home

 Have you made a list of the places you want to visit?

-We constantly are updating this list as we learn from others, or read in the magazine or news, or see somewhere and want to delve into it more.
-The list will endure longer, I think, as we begin to stay a little longer in each place.
+The list of places to visit will endure longer, I think, as we begin to stay a little longer in each place.
 After our first year we reevaluated and decided to slow it down a little.
 Enjoy it a little more.
 Don't be rushing about.
 We still have difficulty controlling our wanderlust -- itchy feet or something.
+After more than ten years, we still feel we have barely scratched the surface in touring North America.
+There is so much to see and do and eat, and people to meet.
+This is still a lot of fun.

 Return to top